Veg franki Vegetable Frankie Recipe

 - If you like a crisp frankie, Keep heat low once the tava is hot and cook the Frankie for a longer time.

-- You may use tomato ketchup as given in this recipe to spread before adding vegetable mix or you may use your favorite chutney.
+- You may use tomato ketchup as given in this recipe to spread before adding vegetable mix or you may use your favorite chutney or mayonnaise.

 The chutney should not be watery.
 You may use pudina - mint chutney,coconut chutney, tomato chutney, green tomato chutney etc. Each chutney will add it's own flavor and taste to the frankie.
 So try out making frankie with different chutnies.